chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 TODO (by order of priority)
 ---------------------------

+- MessageCoordinator per binding operation for the Desktop.

 - Tests.
 We can start by porting the tests from WebFormsMvp.

 - Add support for